rhowe-gds/docs.logit.io/content/security/index.md

 If you have any questions, queries or security concerns, please do not hesitate to get in touch with us at <support@logit.io>

-Lee & Patrick - Co-­Founders

 ## High security data centres

-Systems are hosted data centers managed by OVH.
+* Systems are hosted data centers managed by OVH.
-Physical access is strictly controlled.
+* Physical access is strictly controlled.
-Data centers employ onsite security staff, video surveillance, and intrusion detection systems.
+* Data centers employ onsite security staff, video surveillance, and intrusion detection systems.
-Access rights are reassessed regularly, according to remit.
+* Access rights are reassessed regularly, according to remit.

 For more information see https://www.ovh.co.uk/aboutus/security.xml

 ## System and operational security

-Systems access logged and tracked for auditing purposes.
+* Systems access logged and tracked for auditing purposes.
-Regular system patching processes to provide ongoing protection from exploits.
+* Regular system patching processes to provide ongoing protection from exploits.
-Firewall to prohibit unauthorised system access.
+* Firewall to prohibit unauthorised system access.

 ## File systems and communication